Noroff-FEU-Assignments/project-exam-2-maikenlindstad/README.md

 - KThomiss
 - smselnes

-linelind, KThomiss and smselnes have also been helpful whenever questions about solutions and other things have been asked.
+linelind, KThomiss and smselnes have also been helpful whenever questions about things like examples of styleguides and kanban, where to publish Gantt chart and other things have been asked.

 ### Other people: